 Fortunately, I had all the makings for a super-safe carpet cleaner in my pantry and medicine cabinet—all you need is distilled white vinegar, hydrogen peroxide, Castile soap, essential oils (I recommend lemon and sweet orange), and hot water.

 So I decided to make my own and see what happened.
 As you can see from the photos above, the results were incredible!!

 And you don’t need a professional steam cleaner for this to work.
-I’ve tried bottling the solution and just spraying it directly onto a stain, letting it sit and scrubbing with a bristle brush, and it works just as well.
+I’ve tried bottling the solution and just spraying it directly onto a stain, letting it sit, and scrubbing with a bristle brush, and it works just as well.

-Next time you reach for toxic store-bought carpet cleaner, give this a try instead.
+Next time you reach for a toxic store-bought carpet cleaner, give this a try instead.
 And share your results in the comments below.
 I’d love to hear how it works for you.